Ajfriel86/ReelOfFortune/README.md

 ---

 ## User stories:
-1. As a site user, I would like the site in English, so it is understandable to me
+1. As a site user, I would like the site in English so it is understandable to me

-1. As a site user, I would like to play a game, for healthy brain stimulation
+1. As a site user, I would like to play a game for healthy brain stimulation

-1. As a site user, I am open-minded and willing to try new games, to help my mental health
+1. As a site user, I am open-minded and willing to try new games to help my mental health

-1. As a site user, I am interested in games, as I enjoy the competitiveness
+1. As a site user, I am interested in games as I enjoy the competitiveness

-1. As a site user, I wish to navigate the site easily, to make my experience more fun
+1. As a site user, I wish to navigate the site easily to make my experience more fun

-1. As a site user, I would like the information to be clear, so I have a better understanding of what the game does
+1. As a site user, I would like the information to be clear so I have a better understanding of what the game does

 1. As a site user, I would like to know the game rules, so it makes the experience more fun

-1. As a site user, I would like to be able to contact the company owner, if there are any bugs/issues with the game
+1. As a site user, I would like to be able to contact the company owner if there are any bugs/issues with the game

-1. As a site user, I would like to know where the company is, so I know how to contact them outside of the contact form
+1. As a site user, I would like to know where the company is so I know how to contact them outside of the contact form

-1. As a site user, I would like a reset function, in case of any mistakes/errors made by myself
+1. As a site user, I would like a reset function in case of any mistakes or errors

-### Site-Owner:
+### Site Owner:

 1. As a site owner, I would like the site to display all the necessary information for site users to understand

-1. As a site owner, I would like the site to be designed with a games mindset, so it has a clear and concise design
+1. As a site owner, I would like the site to be designed with a games mindset so it has a clear and concise design

 1. As a site owner, I would like game rules to be displayed for site users to know how the game is played